UK/Kenya

 Launched by Book Bunk in 2021, NBO LitFest has fast become a standout event on the international literary calendar—celebrating free expression, cultural exchange, and bold storytelling.
 In 2025, the festival enters an exciting new chapter through a partnership with the Hay Festival to co-design dynamic programmes in Wales and Nairobi that will bring readers, writers and thought leaders together to celebrate and inspire different views and perspectives.

-Taking place between 22 May –1 June 2025, the Hay Festival will include the participation of a Kenyan historian and digital humanities scholar, Chao Tayiana Maina, and award-winning Kenyan poet Ngartia Kimathi.
+Taking place between 22 May –1 June 2025, the Hay Festival includes the participation of a Kenyan historian and digital humanities scholar, Chao Tayiana Maina, and award-winning Kenyan poet Ngartia Kimathi.

 Wanjiru Koinange, co-founder of Book Bunk, speaking at Nairobi LitFest